replicatedhq/kots/apko_melange_build.md

 ## What?

+This doc describes a non-production-ready process for building a minimal `kots` image using `melange` and `apko`:

 - [`melange`](https://github.com/chainguard-dev/melange) is a tool for reproducibly building APK packages from source
 - [`apko`](https://github.com/chainguard-dev/apko) is a tool for reproducibly building container images from APK packages

 ## Why?

-Building with `apko` and `melange` produces smaller, more reproducible images, which can be easier to operate and easier to keep free of vulnerabilities.
+Building with `melange` and `apko` produces smaller, more reproducible images, which can be easier to operate and easier to keep free of vulnerabilities.

 ## How?